-Over 50 million Americans have arthritis, making it very painful to do basic tasks like cook.
+Over 50 million Americans have arthritis, making it difficult to do basic tasks like cook.
 If you suffer from arthritis then you may think that cooking with arthritis is all but out of the question.
 Thankfully, that’s not the case!
 You can still enjoy the joy of cooking if you have arthritis.
 All you need to do is follow a few guidelines before doing so.
-When you use our tips for cooking with arthritis as a guide, you will successfully get rid of that aching joint pain that has made it difficult for you to cook.
+When you use our tips for cooking with arthritis as a guide, you will successfully get rid of that aching joint discomfort that has made it difficult for you to cook.

 Here are our suggestions for making cooking with arthritis more enjoyable.